brianonchain/diversifi/README.md

 Vault description and details are fetched from an external database using Next.js's unstable_cache in the page.tsx Server Component.
 This allows immediate loading of the Vault Description and fewer queries to the database.

 User-specific data (balances, tx history, etc.) are fetched on the client-side using React Query.

+# (Separate Project) Store Payment Metadata in Logs.
+Test it out:

+1. Get Sepolia ETH from Alchemy Faucet and USDC from Circle’s faucet
+2. Go to https://diversifi.vercel.app/pay and connect your “Customer Wallet” that holds these tokens
+3. Add a few items to the Shopping Cart.
+Then, enter a Merchant Address (an account you control).
+Finally, click “Send”.
+4. Go to https://diversifi.vercel.app/merchantDash and connect your “Merchant Wallet”; view payment details